Capricornucopia/DisInfoSec/index.md

 ## Be notified about DisInfoSec!

-[Click here to sign up for the email list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) to be notified with news about DisInfoSec and the YouTube/Twitch links.
+[Click here to sign up for the email list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) to be notified with news about DisInfoSec.

 ## Tune into DisInfoSec!

 - Twitch: [https://www.twitch.tv/disinfosec](https://www.twitch.tv/disinfosec)
 - YouTube: [https://www.youtube.com/c/KimberlyCrawley/live](https://www.youtube.com/c/KimberlyCrawley/live)

+Note for Deaf participants: auto-capitioning only works on Twitch.

 ## Accessibility Note

 If you're blind, you can enjoy the video streaming event as if it were a podcast.
 All visuals will be described in audio.
-If you're Deaf or hard of hearing, live auto-capitioning will be provided both through Twitch and YouTube.
+If you're Deaf or hard of hearing, live auto-capitioning will be provided both through Twitch only.

+We will do our best to avoid content that could trigger photo-sensitive seizures in epileptic viewers.

 ## Donate to DisInfoSec!